pieh/pieh-xbmc-addons/howto.md

 			</content>
 		</control>

-2. Using SettingScript to do the job (slower, as XBMC must find it, load it and finally execute it) - good
+2. Using SettingScript to do the job (slower, as XBMC must find it, load it and finally execute it) - good for experimenting without need of changing many item entries

 		<control type="list" id="XXX">
 			[...] <- list parameters, etc.